cjakabos/portfolio-web/README.md

 ## What You Can Try In 10 Minutes

 - `/jira`: Jira ticket operations with AI refinement
-- `/notes`: create private notes securely
-- `/files`: upload files securely
+- `/files`: manage your notes and files securely
 - `/shop`: full functioning shop
 - `/chat`: chat with other users
 - `/maps`: add vehicles on a map